Does Confluence have an AI tool? A complete overview for 2026

 Automation with other tools

-Since Confluence is part of the big Atlassian family, its AI is built to play nicely with other tools like Jira.
-You can use natural language to set up simple automations, like, "When a page is published with ‘Product Spec’ in the title, create a Jira ticket for the engineering team."
+Since Confluence is part of the mature Atlassian family, its AI is built to play nicely with other tools like Jira.
+You can use natural language to set up simple automations, like, "When a page is published with 'Product Spec' in the title, create a Jira ticket for the engineering team."

 This video provides a great introduction to the AI-powered features available in Confluence through Atlassian Intelligence.

-Key limitations of Confluence’s native AI
+Enhancing Confluence's native AI

 Confluence AI: Pricing and availability